deepzy1/instagram-clone/README.md

 # instagram-clone
-This repository contains instahram clone using django in python
+This repository contains instagram clone using Django(Python,Sql lite for database)